RSSchermer/Genome-Explorer/README.md

 for the [Grunt Taskrunner](http://gruntjs.com/), a standard [.htaccess](/app/.htaccess) Apache webserver configuration file and a standard [404-page](/app/404.html).
-It was also used to generate Angular controller files, service files and directive files, which creates empty templates and reduces time spend on writing boilerplate code.
-Files there were - appart from the scaffold template - largely written by us are:
+It was also used to generate Angular controller files, Angular service files and Angular directive files, which creates empty skeletons based of predefined templates and reduces time spend on writing boilerplate code.
+Files that were - appart from the scaffold skeleton - largely written by us are:

 - [app/index.html](/app/index.html)
 - [app/scripts/*](/app/scripts/) (all files, including all subdirectories)